Sourabh-Shende/Sourabh-Shende.github.io/_pages/project.md

 </table>
 <ul style="list-style-type:square;">
   <li> Anisotropy-enhanced GP gives a better fit than traditional GP for functions with dominant design variables.</li>
-  <li> Anisotropy-enhanced GP can be used as dimension reduction technique using automatic relevance determination (ARD).</li>
+  <li> Anisotropy-enhanced GP can be used as a dimension reduction technique using automatic relevance determination (ARD).</li>
   </ul><br>
 <hr width="80%" />
   - Twist chomper origami folding structure<br>